SAP/cloud-security-services-integration-library/java-security/Migration_SpringSecurityProjects.md

     .getTokenValue();

 ```
 Make sure, that your JUnit tests are running.

+The `java-security-test` library provides also JUnit 5 support as described [here](/java-security-test).

 ## Enable local testing
 For local testing you might need to provide custom `VCAP_SERVICES` before you run the application.